 There’s a good chance you use other software tools for different business functions.
 This commonly includes things like accounting systems and PoS software, and retirement account administration and management.
 If you can integrate these things with your payroll system, you can streamline your operations and save time.

 The Software-as-a-Service (SaaS) business model — which involves you paying a recurring fee for the software instead of downloading it to your computer — is taking over in many areas of business software and services, including payroll.
-Of course, the events of 2021 forced many companies to accelerate their adoption of cloud tech.
+Of course, the events of 2022 forced many companies to accelerate their adoption of cloud tech.
 Cloud payroll allows you to run payroll and view reports from anywhere you have an Internet connection.
+OnPay is an example of a cloud-based payroll service that provides a comprehensive package of features designed to make time-consuming payroll and bookkeeping tasks easier.

 Remote work is also impacting the makeup of the workforce in terms of employment status.
 People are shifting towards contracting and freelance work, as this type of arrangement allows for more freedom and flexibility in time and location.
 It also helps companies save money by hiring contractors (who don’t need to be paid a salary plus benefits) to fill partial roles.
 The payroll industry is adapting to this.
 Payroll software and services are being designed to help manage a more diverse workforce consisting of full-time, part-time, and contract workers.